Chocolate Poppy Seed Cake Recipe

 - 1 tablespoon vanilla extract

-- Fourth layer - Follow the instructions in step 3, but replace poppy seeds with 2 tablespoons cocoa powder.
+3rd and 4th layer - Follow the instructions in step 2, but replace poppy seeds with 2 tablespoons cocoa powder.

-- Cover the cake in this frosting and decorate to your liking.
+Cover the cake in the prepared whipped cream and decorate to your liking.

 Refrigerate the cake overnight.
 Serve at room temperature or cold out of the fridge, depending on how you like it.